Stockholm is known to be an expensive city to visit.

 4) Visit Swedish actress Greta Garbo’s final resting place in Skogskyrkogården.
 Skogskyrkosgården is, by the way, one of the three UNESCO World Heritage Sites in Stockholm.
 100% FREE!

 5) Take the subway and look at the art in every station.
-One ticket last for 75 minutes and costs around 43 SEK for an adult and 29 SEK for a child.
+One ticket last for 75 minutes and costs 43 SEK for an adult and 29 SEK for a child.

 6) Hang out with some dinosaur skeletons at Naturhistoriska Riksmuseet.
 If dinosaurs aren’t your thing I would still recommend a visit just because of the buildings beautiful architecture.
 100% FREE!